-- Identify indigenous EPN species recovered from coffee orchards at Poamoho Research Station, and Dole’s Waialua Estate Coffee in Haleiwa, on the island of Oahu, Hawaii.
+- Identify indigenous EPN species recovered from coffee orchards on Oahu, Hawaii;

-- Comparing virulence of indigenous EPN strains to Steinernema feltiae and Oscheius tipulae on CBB.
+- Compare virulence of indigenous EPN strains to Steinernema feltiae and Oscheius tipulae on CBB;

-- Examine the effects of Leucaena mulch treatments on plant and soil health.
+- Examine the effects of Leucaena mulch on coffee plant and orchard soil health.

-Objective 1: Identify indigenous EPN species recovered from coffee orchards at Poamoho Research Station, and Dole’s Waialua Estate Coffee in Haleiwa, on the island of Oahu, Hawaii.
+Objective 1: Identify indigenous EPN species recovered from coffee orchards on the island of Oahu, Hawaii.

-Soil samples were taken from coffee fields at Poamoho Experiment Station in Waialua, and Dole Plantation’s Waialua Estates Coffee fields in Haleiwa, Oahu, baited with meal worms.
-Infected meal worms with entomopathogenic nematodes (EPNs) recovered from the White Traps were isolated and maintain in water.
-Isolates were identified using Polymerase Chain Reaction (PCR) with universal primers for ITS regions of the nematodes.
-Nematode DNA sequences of each isolate were subjected to an NCBI Blast.
+Soil was collected from coffee fields at Poamoho Experiment Station in Waialua, and Dole Waialua Estates Coffee in Haleiwa, Oahu, and baited with mealworm larvae.
+Entomopathogenic nematodes (EPNs) recovered from mealworms using White traps and maintain in water.
+Isolates were amplified using Polymerase Chain Reaction (PCR) with universal ITS primers and sequenced.
+The sequences were matched to those in the NCBI GeneBank using a Blast search.

 Objective 2: Comparing virulence of indigenous EPN strains to Steinernema feltiae on CBB.

-The indigenous species (EPNs) Heterorhabditis H1, Heterorhabditis indica, and Oscheius tipulae isolated from our experimental sites or elsewhere from Hawaii were compared to the non-indigenous EPNs, Steinernema feltiae.
-In general CBB larval stage was more susceptible to EPN infection than the adult stage.
-Among which, Steinernema feltiae had the highest infection rate on CBB larva (15%).
-Only Heterorhabditis H1 species infected the CBB adult (5%).
-No other EPNs tested infected EPNs adults.
+The indigenous EPN species Heterorhabditis H1, Heterorhabditis indica, and Oscheius tipulae isolated from experimental sites or elsewhere from Hawaii were compared to the nonindigenous EPN Steinernema feltiae.
+In general, CBB larvae were more susceptible to EPN infection than the adult CBB.
+Steinernema feltiae had the highest infection of CBB larvae (15%) among the EPN species tested.
+Heterorhabditis H1 was the only EPN to infect adult CBB, although the infection rate was low (5%).
+No other EPN isolates infected adult CBB.